 Short on time?
 This jam-packed 4-day adventure tour was designed with you in mind!
 Experience Iceland's famed, awe-inspiring landscapes, ice walk on a glacier, and off-road in Þórsmörk, the Valley of the Thunder God, Thor.
 The summer's long hours of sunlight make it easy to pack even more adventure into your stay.

 This winter tour through Iceland's south coast explores some of the country's most beautiful scenery, stopping at the waterfalls of Seljalandsfoss, Skógafoss, and Gullfoss, as well as the black-sand beach of Reynisfjara to observe the Dyrhólaey sea stacks.
 You'll hike along glaciers in Vatnajökull National Park and stop to admire the Jökulsárlón Glacier Lagoon, all while hoping to catch the northern lights in the evening.
-Explore the capital city of Reykjavik and the popular village of Vík, ending the trip with a soak in the milky waters of the Blue Lagoon.
+Finally, explore the capital city of Reykjavik and the popular village of Vík, ending the trip with a soak in the milky waters of the Blue Lagoon.

 Explore some of the most popular highlights of Iceland on this five-day, self-drive trip.
 Visit Geysir, the meeting of the tectonic plates, and Gulfoss in the Golden Circle.
 Then, drive the South Coast to explore the waterfalls, black-sand beaches, and cliffs all around.
 Next, discover a few glaciers, including Skaftafell and Jökulsárlón.
 On the way back to Reykjavik, stop at a hot springs river and an ancient pool, along with another waterfall and a crater.
 Take in the highlights of the Reykjanes Peninsula on your way out, along with a comforting soak in the Blue Lagoon.